 - If serving with fruit rather than nuts, I would probably want a softer texture.
 In that case, just leave the custard for maybe 35-45 minutes than the full hour.

 - 4 eggs

 - 1 tablespoon pistachios roughly chopped (optional)

 - 1 tablespoon raisins optional

 - Bring milk to boil in a stockpot.
 Lower heat and stir in condensed milk and sugar.
-Keep stirring on low heat for 15 minutes till the mixture thickens.
+Keep stirring on low heat for 15 minutes until the mixture thickens.
 Remove any milk residue with a slotted spoon.
-Remove from heat and let it cool for roughly 10 to 15 minutes till it becomes tepid.
+Remove from heat and let it cool for roughly 10 to 15 minutes until it becomes tepid.

 - In the meantime, in a large bowl whisk the eggs, vanilla extract, nutmeg and ground cardamom till foamy.

 - Once the milk is lukewarm, slowly stir in the egg mixture.
 Pour the custard into the baking dish and bake in the oven for roughly 1 hour until the custard is set.

 - Allow to cool and place in the fridge for at least 2 hours.